Betta fish owners will witness all kinds of weird behavior.

 If it’s a female betta with a swollen belly and you’ve concluded it’s not constipation then it may mean that the fish is eggbound.

 Sometimes this condition sorts itself out, but not every time.
-If that’s the case, then little can be done.

-If you suspect an infection then treating with Epsom salts can be beneficial.
+Anyway, if you suspect an infection then treating with Epsom salts can be beneficial.

 You can also let some Indian Almond leaves sit in the water.

 They will release tannins, which help with infections and strengthen the immune system of your fish.